 First of all, there are many other beautiful places in Italy, and you should try to find a good balance in your itinerary.
 But most importantly: Venice offers a visible history of well beyond 1,000 years and even in 3 days you are not going to see it all.
 You really have to make a conscious effort to skip certain places otherwise it will get very stressful.

-Speaking from all my previous visits, please consider that the very best thing to do in Venice is actually just walking around, crossing the many little bridges and getting lost.
+Speaking from all my previous visits, please consider that the very best thing to do in Venice is actually just walking around, crossing the many little bridges getting lost (here are some pictures to get you inspired).
 Don’t spoil your trip by trying to see every church and museum.
 Instead, let yourself drift along the amazing atmosphere of the capital of the Veneto region, eat an ice-cream and book a gondola ride.

 Last but not least, you should consider getting the Venice City Pass.
 The day ticket for public transport is 20€ and the entrance fee to the Doge’s Palace is 25€, and most churches charge an entrance fee as well, so it really pays offs.
 Buy the city pass here.